googlegenomics/bigquery-examples/pgp/data-stories/comparing-pgp-to-1000genomes/README.md

 <img src="figure/genotype_heatmap.png" title="plot of chunk genotype heatmap" alt="plot of chunk genotype heatmap" style="display: block; margin: auto;" />

-The two most notable aspects of these heatmaps is that PGP contains no genotypes that match the reference and it does have some variants with a second alternate bases value.
+The two most notable aspects of these heatmaps is that PGP (unlike 1,000 Genomes)
+ 1. contains no genotypes that match the reference
+ 1. does have some variants with more than one alternate allele

 Next let us examine the upper and lower bounds on the number of samples per variant:

 ```